 • Foliar Responsive Approach.
 The use of foliar insecticides to suppress adult populations is dependent on several factors.
 First, the residual effectiveness of foliar insecticides is related to the duration of adult migration.
 If adults are continually moving into a field, repeated application may be necessary to prevent significant colonization.
 The residual of the insecticides and the rate at which the plant grows will also affect the performance of an individual application.
 In addition, good spray coverage is necessary for activity against adult populations.
-Combinations of pyrethroids (esfenvaluarate, bifenthrin, lamba-cyhalothrin or fenthropropin) with cabamates (Vydate, or Lannate) can provide short term residual knockdown (1-3 days) of adult populations.
+Combinations of pyrethroids with cabamates (Vydate, or Lannate) can provide short term knockdown (1-3 residual davs) of adult populations.
 Neonicotinoid foliar products such as Assail, and Venom /Scorpion have translaminar activity and provide more residual (4-10 d) control of adults.
-The new feeding blockers, PQZ and Sefina, can provide excellent control of adults.
-They quickly cause a cessation in feeding and can significantly reduce the transmission of viruses. when used in a program, can CYSDV. significantly suppress Through translaminar activity, these products also provide good residual (11-14 d) control of nymphs on treated leaves.
-On watermelons, Sivanto also provides excellent control of adults and nymphs (it is not registered for use on cantaloupes, honevdews, and mixed melons) Exirel and Minecto Pro are also effective alternatives against both adults and nymphs (~14 d residual).
+The new feeding blockers, PQZ and Sefina, can provide excellent control of adults and nymphs.
+They quickly cause a cessation in feeding and can significantly reduce the transmission of viruses. when used in a program, can significantly suppress CYSDV.
+Through translaminar activity, these products also provide good residual (11-14 d) control of nymphs on treated leaves.
+Transform can provide excellent knockdown of adults but is only fair on nymphs.
+On watermelons, Sivanto also provides excellent control of adults and nymphs (it is not registered for foliar use on cantaloupes, honevdews, and mixed melons) Exirel and Minecto Pro are also effective alternatives against both adults and nymphs (~14 d residual).
 They will also control leafminers, cabbage looper and beet armyworm, and Minecto Pro will provide spider mite activity due to the inclusion of abamectin.